 Save Your Favorite Listings, Events, and Offers Here

-Attractions on the Naval Hospital grounds include Naval Heritage Park, featuring giant live oak trees, and the historic tabby—seashell and mortar—ruins of Fort Frederick, built in 1732.
+Located in Port Royal, SC, you will find attractions on the Naval Hospital grounds including the Naval Heritage Park, featuring giant live oak trees, and the historic tabby—seashell and mortar—ruins of Fort Frederick, built in 1732.

 Naval Hospital, Beaufort consists of the hospital itself, and two Branch Medical Clinics, one at Marine Corps Recruit Depot (MCRD), Parris Island and the other at Marine Corps Air Station (MCAS) Beaufort.

 Naval Hospital, Beaufort is one of only a few military facilities recognized as a complete military compound, rather than a tenant of a larger command.
 Located within the grounds are 53 family housing single-story units, two Bachelor Enlisted Quarters, a Navy Exchange Retail store, and a gas station and mini mart with package store.
 This command also has its own complete Public Works facility.
 Recreational facilities include two softball fields, swimming pool, lighted tennis and basketball courts, outdoor fitness course, a gym, fishing pier and a children's play ground.

 Naval Hospital, Beaufort provides general medical, surgical, and emergency services to all Active Duty Navy and Marine Corps personnel, as well as retired military personnel and all military dependents residing in the Beaufort area, a total population of approximately 35,000 beneficiaries.
 The Naval Hospital is located in the Town of Port Royal, SC.

 Naval Hospital, Beaufort opened in 1949 on 127 acres of land.
 Historically, the site was formerly the John Joiner Smith Plantation, which included Camp Saxton, a Civil War Garrison, and Fort Frederick, both recognized as National Historical sites.